 The net interest element is determined by multiplying the net defined benefit liability by the discount rate at the start of the period, taking into account any changes in the net defined benefit liability during the period as a result of contribution and benefit payments.
 The net interest is recognised in the income statement as other finance income or cost.
 Remeasurements, comprising actuarial gains and losses, the effect of the asset ceiling and the return on the net defined benefit liability (excluding amounts included in net interest) are recognised immediately in other comprehensive income or expense in the period in which they occur.
 Remeasurements are not reclassified to the income statement in subsequent periods.

 5. Gross revenue

-Gross revenue is attributable to one continuing activity, the provision of consulting services.
+Gross revenue is attributable mainly to one continuing activity, the provision of consulting services, except for J.N.
+Bentley Limited which is a building and civil engineering contracting business.